nirvik-d/SoCalCoastal-Tsunami-Zones/README.md

-# SoCal Coastal Tsunami Zones
+# SoCal Coastal Tsunami Zones in 3D

 A web application that displays tsunami hazard zones for coastal Southern California cities using ArcGIS Maps SDK for JavaScript and Calcite UI components.